Skip to content

 Believe me, I understand the fears.
 I still get nervous when watching my perfectly capable 9-year-old using a sharp knife.
 Yet, she is only that good with a knife now because she started using a kid-safe knife as a toddler.

 Taking risks (with supervision!) is important for young children.
 Even something simple like learning to use a knife or the stove can help your child build self-confidence.
-Plus, learning to manage risks can lower anxiety.
+Plus, learning to manage risks can lower anxiety because your child feels capable.

 Similarly, you can teach your child to stay away from the hot stove or to ask for help before cooking.
 By setting boundaries and taking time to learn, your child will learn to manage risks appropriately.